hjraad/research_hjr_ab/docs/readme.txt

-Here we put our written results and reports!
+Here we put our written results and reports … !